-Introduction to Bookkeeping and Accounting 7.1 Learners will be able to:
+7.1 Introduction to Bookkeeping and Accounting Learners will be able to:

-- Describe the terms book-keeping and accounting. a.
+- a.
+Describe the terms book-keeping and accounting.

-- Distinguish between book-keeping and b. accounting.
+- b.
+Distinguish between book-keeping and accounting.

-- Describe field of accounting. c.
+- c.
+Describe field of accounting.

 - d.
 List the accounting concepts and relate each accounting concept with business, covering the following:

 - Business entity

 - Going concern

 - Money measurement

 - Accrual

 - Consistency

 - Duality

 - Matching Concept